stroemlind/popquiz/README.md

 ## Features
 ### Existing Features
-Pop! is at the moment a 10 question quiz, where the user gets the option to choose between 3 alternatives to answer the question.
+Pop!'s question bank holds 16 questions at the moment.
+When a user starts the game, the code will select ten questions at random.
+So every time a user begins a game, they will never be in the same order or questions.
 Before starting the quiz, the user will have to enter a username.
 After finishing the quiz, the user will get their username and the total score of correct answers shown.
 The website also allows users to follow their Spotify playlist to get in the right mood and a social media account on Instagram, located in its footer.